smatechnologies/cegid-orli-connector-docs/docs/operation.md

 When defining the Cegid ORLI job, first select a Job Type of Windows and then Cegid ORLI Job Subtype.
 The Cegid ORLI Definition screen will then appear.

-The job definition consists of 2 separate areas, with a general area required by all Cegid Orli jobs and specific information depending on the selected job type (requestFiles, requestLog, requestStatus, requestTechnicalData and executeRequest).
+The job definition consists of 2 separate areas, with a general area required by all Cegid ORLI jobs and specific information depending on the selected job type (requestFiles, requestLog, requestStatus, requestTechnicalData and executeRequest).

 ### General Information